ASCIIMath input, SVGMath output example

 Runge-Kutta (RK4) numerical solution for Differential Equations

-The Runge-Kutta Method produces a better result in fewer steps.
+The Runge-Kutta Method produces a better result than Euler's Method in fewer steps.

 Runge-Kutta Method Order 4 Formula